meez/mod-rxjava/README.md

 The module name is `com.meez.mod-rxjava`.

 ## Status
-The module is a work-in-progress provided for developer access and to get feedback on the design and implementation.
-The master release is 1.3.0 based on the 1.3.1.final VertX release.
+The module is for use with VertX 1.3.1.final only.

+For VertX 2.0.0 use the [mod-rxvertx](https://github.com/vert-x/mod-rxvertx) module instead.

 Currently Observable wrappers are provided for